-- School Activities – must have participated in and excelled in an authorized school activity, e.g. band, football, cheerleading, 4H Club, computer club, science fair, etc. Excellence in a school activity is evidenced through awards received, recognition from either peers or teachers, administrators or sponsors.
+- School Activities – must have participated in and excelled in an authorized school activity, e.g. band, football, cheerleading, 4H Club, computer club, science fair, etc. Excellence in a school activity is evidenced through awards received, recognition from peers, teachers, administrators, or sponsors.

 - Leadership – must have demonstrated exceptional leadership abilities through personal achievements or from holding an office in an authorized school activity.

-- Community Outreach – must have demonstrated a keen or abiding interest in the community from participation in community related activities e.g. Boy Scouts, Girls Scouts, YMCA, YMCA, church choir, Homeless Shelters, food Drives, Humane Society etc.
+- Community Outreach – must have demonstrated a keen or abiding interest in the community from participation in community related activities e.g. Boy Scouts, Girl Scouts, YMCA, YMCA, church choir, homeless shelters, food drives, Humane Society, etc.